The Economic Landscape: March 2026

 These pressures do not operate independently.
 They compound — and their combined effect maps directly onto the rights the ICESCR protects.

-The U.S. Supreme Court ruled 6-3 that IEEPA does not authorize presidential tariff imposition.
-The administration responded by imposing tariffs under Section 122 of the Trade Act of 1974:
+The U.S. tariff landscape shifted fundamentally on February 20, 2026, when the Supreme Court ruled 6-3 (Major Questions Doctrine) that IEEPA does not authorize presidential tariff imposition.
+Within hours, the administration invoked Section 122 of the Trade Act of 1974 — a narrower authority with a 150-day statutory limit (expiring July 24, 2026).

 |---|---|